TalithadeKramer/winc_TheHappyPear/recipe.md

 # LOW FODMAP SPAGHETTI BOLOGNESE

 >A lovely quick take on the traditional Italian pasta dish.
 It's quick to make and tastes amazing too!
 Nutritional yeast is a 'cheesy' flavoured condiment that is available in all good health food stores.
 It brings a 'cheesy' taste to this dish, without any of the saturated fat.
 It's worth having in your press.

+### **Ingredients**

+* 1 x 400g gluten-free spaghetti
+* 2 tablespoons olive oil
+* 2 tsp salt
+* The greens of 1 leek – approx 200g
+* 1 large carrot 300g max
+* 1 red chilli leave out or reduce if you don’t like spice
+* 300 g oyster mushrooms – 300g max
+* 2 tbsp tamari
+* 200 g fresh cherry tomatoes
+* 400 g fresh tomatoes
+* 160 g of tinned cooked lentils
+* 180 ml red wine
+* 2 tbsp maple syrup
+* 1 x 400g tin chopped tomatoes – 370g max
+* Salt and pepper to taste
+#### _To Serve_
+* Nutritional yeast
+* Decent bunch fresh basil
+* Salt & Pepper

 ### **Instructions**